openhwgroup/programs/README.md

 # core-v-doc
 The documentation for the OpenHW Group's set of CORE-V RISC-V cores is in active development.
 From now (end of December, 2019) and for the next two months you can expect to see regular, sometimes daily, updates.
+To get started in Verification have a look at the Verification Strategy in `verif/Common`.